jdonaldson/golgi/Readme.md

 3. Applies the arguments on the route function.
 4. Captures the result in the route enum.

-The routing class requires this types we've created previously.
-In addition, it requires a `MetaGolgi` parameter that we will describe later.
+The routing class requires references to the types we've defined previously.
+(In addition, it requires a `MetaGolgi` parameter that we will describe later.)

 ```haxe